Learn all about the Underworld in this radio show from the students at Dunston Primary School By Harry, Henry, Spencer & Alyssa

 Summer Makes Us Happier

-Warm weather has a way of loosening the weight on our shoulders we didn’t realise we were carrying.
+Warm weather has a way of loosening the weight on our shoulders that we didn’t realise we were carrying.
 As the days become longer and the light lingers into the evening, life begins to feel a little more spacious.
-People pile outdoors, colours sharpen, the world becomes brighter and even ordinary routines take on a gentler rhythm.
-Summer doesn’t just change Continue Reading
+People pile outdoors, colours sharpen, the world becomes brighter, and even ordinary routines take on a gentler rhythm.
+Summer doesn’t Continue Reading